The Seeds of Change 1600 - 1929

 Jamestown Saved by Tobacco

 Arriving on three ships, The Susan Constant, the Godspeed, and the Discovery, 104 men and boys arrived from England and named the settlement after their king, James I. The area was chosen because it was far enough inland and surrounded by water on three sides, which made it easily defensible against Spanish invaders, and was not currently inhabited by native Americans.
-A triangular fort was constructed by June 15 to protect the settlers from the local Powhatan Indians, whose hunting grounds were located on the settlement area.
+A triangular fort was constructed by June 15 to protect the settlers from the local Powhatan Tribe, whose hunting grounds were located on the settlement area.

 While the relationship between the settlers and the natives was tenuous, the Powhatans sent food to Jamestown Settlement when disease from drinking salt water and drought conditions devastated the population.
 During the winter of 1609-1610, known as the Starving Time, 80-90% of the settlers had perished due to disease and starvation.
 Help arrived in May 1610 with the arrival of Sir Thomas Gates, the new governor.
 Sir John Rolfe brought tobacco seeds with him to the colony in 1612, which turned the settlement into a profitable endeavor for the Virginia Company.